ferddecoded/ecommerce-react-graphql/readme.md

 ## Technologies

 This project utilizes the following technologies:

-  * React
+- React
-  * GraphQL
+- GraphQL
-  * Appollo
+- Appollo
-  * GraphQL Yoga
+- GraphQL Yoga
-  * Prisma
+- Prisma
-  * Next.js
+- Next.js
-  * Node.js
+- Node.js
-  * Styled Components
+- Styled Components

 ## Features

 This project as of now has the following features:

-  * User authentication
+- User authentication
-  * Creating of items
+- Creating of items
-  * Deletion of items
+- Deletion of items
-  * Updating of items
+- Updating of items
-  * Rendering Single and Multiple items
+- User Creation
-  * Pagination
+- Rendering Single and Multiple items
-  * transaction of payments
+- Pagination
-  * password reset
+- transaction of payments
-  * adding items to cart
+- password reset
-  * item search
+- adding items to cart
-  * search autocomplete
+- item search
-  * unit tests
+- search autocomplete
-  * permissions management
+- permissions management